Ngorongoro Crater and Serengeti Safari

 Ruaha Extension

-Ruaha National Park is known as the ‘connoisseurs park‘ and for good reason.
-Ruaha offers pure unadulterated wild bush country.
-You will enjoy a mobile safari that will see you experiencing and seeing parts of Ruaha that few people ever get to see.
-A walking safari and mobile camping experience is what this extension is all about.
-Ruaha is regarded as one of Africa’s wildest bush parks and it therefore makes sense to visit it in April/May which is also the low tourist season.
 Ruaha has exceptional baobab trees, perfect for star trails.
 For this extension we have special permission to walk in Ruaha during the green season.
 This is as wild and as real as Africa gets.
 This extension is aimed at those who enjoy walking, landscapes and a sense of wild adventure as opposed to a more conventional big game photographic experience.
 This Ruaha extension is booked on a private request basis only, so please enquire to receive a costing and bespoke itinerary.
-The great thing about Ruaha is that it receives its rain from Dec through to March so unlike the rest of East Africa, April/May are dry months.
-I was privileged enough to do a portfolio for Africa Geographic magazine titled ‘Beneath the Radar‘.
-It was a 22 month project and I was based in Ruaha.
+I was privileged enough to complete a portfolio for Africa Geographic magazine titled ‘Beneath the Radar‘.
+It was a 22 month project based in Ruaha and I cannot wait to show you this park.

 Guest Testimonials